zleonov/NanoHTTP/README.md

 ========================
 It's true that there are more than several HTTP Client libraries flowing around the Java ecosystem.
 But there are several features that make NanoHTTP unique.

 First, it has **zero dependencies**.
 Second, it matches the behavior of *HttpURLConnection*, which makes it ideal to upgrade code written with *HttpURLConnection* idiosyncrasies in mind.
-Third, did we mention **zero dependencies**?
+Third, did I mention **zero dependencies**?

 But if you want something more?
 ===============================